Here’s my experience with eggs and acne…

 After that, I laid off the eggs again until New Years Eve day when Mal offered to make me an egg sandwich one morning.
 It was the last day of 2017, and I figured, “What the hell?”
 Plus, I wanted to see if just a single egg would make me breakout.
 The outcome: A cyst on the side of my neck popped up just a couple of days later.
 Whomp whomp.

 So, eggs are out of my diet right now.
 If they’re cooked into something, like a donut, things are mostly fine, but I just try not to go overboard on recipes/foods with eggs in them.
-From what I know about eggs, it’s typically the whites that give people problems, so I want to try eating just some yolks (since they’re so nutritious) to see what happens.
+That’s just part of my experience with eggs and acne.
+From what I know about eggs, it’s typically the whites that give people problems.
+I want to try eating just some yolks (since they’re so nutritious) to see what happens.
 I’ll be sure to report back!
 In the meantime, I wanted to share some egg-free breakfasts that I’ve been eating lately.
-I definitely miss eggs (and egg sandwiches!) for breakfast, but now that I’ve found some new favorites, it’s not so bad.
+I definitely miss eggs, especially egg sandwiches, for breakfast.
+But now that I’ve found some new favorites, it’s not so bad.
 I hope you guys find them helpful!

 - Corn tortillas with mashed sweet potato, baby spinach, shredded chicken, and BBQ sauce